sasasamaes/FideicomisoApproverRing/README.md

 We welcome contributions!
 Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute to this project.

+## 📄 Documentation

+> All active development for this project happens on the `dev` branch.
+To contribute effectively, please ensure your changes work as intended on this branch before submitting a pull request.
+Pull requests should always target the `dev` branch for proper testing and review before merging into the `main` codebase.
+Please **DO NOT** submit pull requests directly to the `main` branch.

 ## 📝 Testing our Frontend

 Please see our [TEST.md](web/TEST.md) for details on how to successfully test our frontend.

 ## 📜 License